web-illinois/toolkit-management/documentation/PROJECT_WORKFLOW.md

 2. In the issue, create a comment with a testing link for the testers.
 This will most likely be the Toolkit Builder application.

 ### Who does this and when?
-The person who completes the work on this will move the issue to this category when they create a new production version.
+The person who completes the work on this will move the issue to this category when they create a new production version of the component.

 ### Categories
 * **Slotted for Next Release**

 ## Needs Review
 These two categories are for items that are "closed" as far as the Web Components teams is concerned.
-All issues in these two categories should be closed, and any tickets closed will be automatically added to the For *Product Review* category.
+All issues in these two categories should be closed, and any tickets closed will be automatically added to the *For Product Review* category.
 Before you get to this stage, perform the following steps:
-1. Copy the ticket details and link to the release notes.
+1. Copy the ticket title and link to the release notes.
 2. Close the ticket.

 ### Who does this and when?